 In the event the property appraisal is less than the sales price, the buyer will contribute additional down payment of up to $XXXXX to satisfy the lender's down payment requirement.

 The key to this language is that it puts a limit on the amount the buyer is required to put up in the case of an appraisal shortfall.

 2. Upon the client's direction, add the lawyer reviewed and agreed upon language to the contract in Special Provisions.

 Intermediary relationships exist if you have a situation where you or two agents within REILLY, REALTORS® represent both sides of a transaction.
-Just because there is no Buyer Agent does not make you an intermediary!
 An intermediary relationship only occurs when our represented buyer wants to see or buy one of our listings.
 If an intermediary relationship exists, you must: